About Santa Paula Canyon Falls (Santa Paula Canyon Punch Bowls)

 The Santa Paula Punch Bowls (or Santa Paula Canyon Falls) are on the Santa Paula Canyon Trail, which begins next to the Thomas Aquinas College near Santa Paula.

-Driving here is actually pretty straightforward though I’ve found that the best approach was by taking the I-5 north to Magic Mountain (in Valencia, and then heading west on the Highway 126 towards Fillmore and ultimately to Santa Paula.
+Driving here from Los Angeles is actually pretty straightforward though I’ve found that the best approach was by taking the I-5 north to Magic Mountain in Valencia, and then heading west on the Highway 126 towards Fillmore and ultimately to Santa Paula.

-About another 5.4 miles north on Hwy 150 (or 6 miles north of the Hwy 126 exit), I’d then reach the turnoff to the Thomas Aquinas College.
+About another 5.4 miles north on Hwy 150 (or 6 miles north of the Hwy 126 exit), we’d then reach the turnoff to the Thomas Aquinas College.

-But instead of going into the college, I’d drive another 100 yards towards a smaller entrance and unpaved parking area for the Santa Paula Canyon Trailhead.
+But instead of going into the college, we’d drive another 100 yards towards a smaller entrance and unpaved parking area for the Santa Paula Canyon Trailhead.

 Overall, from say downtown Los Angeles, this 72-mile drive would take 90 minutes from downtown Los Angeles though this totally depends on the amount of traffic on the freeways (and even in Santa Paula city itself).